Post by RapTor_X_ on Jan 2, 2017 7:47:05 GMT

 There are some techniques specific to GTA you need to know to go faster and cleaner around the race track.

 - Motorcycles are quicker, if you wheelie with them.
-Exception are the Hakuchou Drag, which is going faster by leaning forward and the Shotaro, which is equally fast leaning forward or wheelying.
+Exceptions are the Hakuchou Drag, which is going faster by leaning forward and the Shotaro, which is equally fast leaning forward or wheelying.

 - Oversteer vs. Understeer: Watch this video (and parts 2, 3 and 4 for even more details) to understand the difference of oversteer and understeer.
 If you want to get faster and become a better racer, you will need to learn to handle both while using a variety of cars.
 Brake earlier and go slower into the corner to avoid understeer.
 You also get understeer, when you are still braking hard while turning, but you already learned that in level 0, didn't you?
 Avoid oversteer by controlling the throttle and widening the turning angle.
 This aspect is obviously not GTA specific, but important to understand, before dealing with the last point of this section: